xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Get the error code of the extenal force/torque sersor
+Note:
+    1. only available if firmware_version >= 1.8.3

 :return: tuple((code, error))
     code: See the API code documentation for details.